forkmsrini/forkmsrini.github.io-master/index.md

 I'm inquisitive about the working of our brain, its cognitive architecture and would like to build applications using artificial intelligence that mimic the nous.
 I'm particularly interested in **Machine Learning** with application in Computer Vision and other AI-related tasks.
 Theoretical aspects of Statistics like probability modelling intrigue me.

-I would like to explore topics like optimization of large-scale learning, design of  multi-agent systems and adaptive algorithms for game/mechanism design.
+I would like to explore topics like optimization of large-scale learning, design of  multi-agent systems (DAI) and adaptive algorithms for game/mechanism design.
 Basically, I seek to narrow down on potential hypothesis that I want to persue at my doctoral level research.

 A wordle of my interests.
 <img style="float:right" src="/public/images/riWordle.jpg">